AdobeDocs/experience-platform.en/help/rtcdp/destinations/oracle-eloqua-destination.md

 ## Connect to destination

 To connect to the Oracle Eloqua destination, follow the steps indicated in the [Connect destination](/help/rtcdp/destinations/email-marketing-destinations.md#connect-destination) article.
-You must grant Adobe access to your Amazon S3 or SFTP storage location.
+You must grant Adobe access to your SFTP storage location.

 ## Destination attributes